marnelfr/back-to-symfony/README.md

 the security system executes a set of "authenticators".
-The job of each authenticator is to look at the request, see if there is any authentication information that it understands (like a submitted email and password, or an API key that's stored on a header) and if there is, use that to query the user and check the password.
+The job of each authenticator is to look at the request, see if there is any authentication information that it understands (like a submitted email and password, or an API key that is stored on the header) and if there is, use that to query the user and check the password.
 If all that happens successfully then, the authentication complete, so the request can proceed.\
 All of this happens base on the ``security.firewalls`` configuration.\